EgbieAndersonUku1/socialnetworkapp/README.md

 # Social network application

-This is social network application that I wrote because I needed to understand how facebook works.
+This is a social network application that I wrote because I needed to understand how facebook works.
 It allows the user to create a profile, login, edit their profile, adding profile images, add friends, block users, post or delete messages, change or reset passwords and much much more.

 # How to use the application